serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 };
 ```

-# Function to Redirect CloudFront Requests (CloudFrontRedirectApp)
+# Lambda Code: CloudFrontRedirectApp

-This can be useful to transfer the application from single-origin setup to multi-rigin.
+This function can be useful to transfer the application from single-origin setup to multi-rigin.
 In this case, the `app.myapp.com` requests should be forwared to `www.myapp.com/app`.

 Note: in the next section there is another solution for the same problem, based on S3 static website hosting feature.